ixnij/dotfiles/README.md

 - `Nix-*` : Package manager (written in c++)
 - `Pkg-src ` : Package manager (written in c)
 - `iTerm2` : The best Terminal in macOS (written in Obj-c and swift)
-- `powerline-go` : Awesome, It's my new prompt.
+- `Powerline-go` : Awesome, It's my new prompt (written in golang).